cardano-foundation/hal/docs/homebrew.md

 Look at the `url` field in existing formulae or follow these examples:

 - <https://github.com/IntersectMBO/cardano-node/archive/refs/tags/10.5.1.tar.gz> points to a version tag.
-- <https://github.com/IntersectMBO/ouroboros-consensus/archive/refs/heads/release/ouroboros-consensus-0.28.0.0.tar.gz> point to a release branch
+- <https://github.com/IntersectMBO/ouroboros-consensus/archive/refs/heads/release/ouroboros-consensus-0.28.0.0.tar.gz> points to a release/version branch
 - <https://github.com/intersectMBO/libsodium/archive/dbb48cce5429cb6585c9034f002568964f1ce567.tar.gz> points to a commit - here brew will not be able to deduce a version so a `--set-version` flag will be needed.

 Use `brew create --help` to see whether brew has a template for the kind of code used in the repository (e.g. it has a `--cabal` option for Haskell and a `--rust` option for Rust).